ChrisEsterlein/metadata-catalog/index/README.md

 # INDEX
 This is the Elasticsearch API for searching metadata.
+It listens to a rabbit queue for work to do.

 ## Prerequisites:
 1. Install elasticsearch 2.4 (NOTE: version 5 isn't supported by spring data 1.5.2) - 'brew install elasticsearch'